DOCTOR'S GUIDE TO NATURAL WEIGHT LOSS

 For example, very muscular people, like body builders, may have a BMI greater than 25 or even 30, but this reflects increased muscle rather than fat.
 It is excess body fat that leads to the health problems such as type 2 diabetes, high blood pressure, and high cholesterol.
 In addition to a high BMI, having excess abdominal body fat is a health risk.
 Men with a waist of more than 40 inches around and women with a waist of 35 inches or more are at risk for health problems.

+Healthy Weight: BMI from 18.5 up to 25 refers to healthy weight.
+Overweight: BMI from 25 up to 30 refers to overweight.
 Obese: BMI 30 or higher refers to obesity.
 Obese persons are also overweight.

+What Makes People Overweight?
 People gain weight when the number of calories they eat is more than the number of calories their bodies use.
 Many factors can play a part in weight gain.

 Here Are Some Weight Loss Dieting Myths To Get Started With.